veka0/lazurite/README.md

 Lazurite requires to have Python 3.10+ installed, but 3.12 is recommended.

-Official python installation page: <https://www.python.org/downloads/>
+Official python installation page: <https://www.python.org/downloads>.
+Windows users are recommended to install Python from Microsoft Store.

 After installing python, you can install lazurite package from pypi repository, with a command